Mechanika-Design/quicksilver/readme.txt

 The plugin doesn't have any settings page or configuration.
 Just install and forget!

 == Changelog ==

+= 1.3.0 =
+* Remove settings page
+* Do not use jQuery from Google CDN for better compatibility
+* Remove support for loading CSS async

 = 1.2.2 =
 * Add option to use latest version of jQuery